-LOS ANGELES (December 9, 2013) – Executive Producer Kathy Connell vividly remembers the 14 months leading up to the inaugural Screen Actors Guild Awards® ceremony.
+LOS ANGELES /strong>(December 9, 2013) – Executive Producer strong>Kathy Connell vividly remembers the 14 months leading up to the inaugural Screen Actors Guild Awards ® ceremony.
 As the first SAG Awards Committee chair, Connell and four fellow board members worked tirelessly to establish the entire Awards program, from the categories, rules and design of the award to the sit-down dinner club ambience.
 In hindsight, that might have been the easy part.

 “It was fairly terrifying when we sent out the invitations the first year,” recalls Connell, who stepped down from the board to become the full-time producer of the show in 1996 and who also holds the title of SAG-AFTRA Assistant National Executive Director of Awards and National Programming.
 “We were throwing a very grand party and we didn’t know if anybody would come.
 We didn’t know then that when you send out invitations nobody replies until two weeks before the show.”

 The SAG Awards Committee continues to play a vital role in the success of the show, which now airs on TNT and TBS.
-Says current Chair JoBeth Williams: To this day, the Committee (which includes Vice Chair Daryl Anderson as well as members Scott Bakula, Shelley Fabares and Woody Schultz) is involved in every step of the Awards, from the hiring of the producer-director to adjudicating rules questions, to proofreading ballots and submission forms.
+Says current Chair strong>JoBeth Williams: To this day, the Committee (which includes Vice Chair strong>Daryl Andersonas well as members strong>Scott Bakula, strong>Shelley Fabaresand strong>Woody Schultz) is involved in every step of the Awards, from the hiring of the producer-director to adjudicating rules questions, to proofreading ballots and submission forms.
 They have creative approval over the show's content and have the always-painful task of selecting which members are included in the on-air "In Memoriam" tribute.

 “The Committee’s involvement is crucial,” Connell adds, “because each one of them is a working actor.
 As such, they offer unique perspectives in the development of the show and sensitivity to the union's point of view.”